 Look for job vacancies at:

-There is little in the way of formal training for writers.
+There's little in the way of formal training for writers.
 However, most writers stress the importance of staying in contact with peers for feedback as well as support, which can also be found through:

-It is also extremely important to keep abreast of what is happening in the sector you want to contribute to.
-For example, if you want to write for radio, it is useful to listen to radio programmes to get a feel for what is successful.
+It's also important to keep abreast of what is happening in the sector you want to contribute to.
+For example, if you want to write for radio, it's useful to listen to radio programmes to get a feel for what is successful.
 If you want to write poetry, it will help if you're a keen reader of poetry and subscribe to poetry magazines.
 If you're interested in scriptwriting, visit the BBC Writersroom website for a range of resources, including interviews, advice and toolkits.

 For more specific training, you could consider the following:

 - Organisations such as the Arvon Foundation and Tŷ Newydd Writing Centre provide regular courses where practising and published writers run workshops.

 - Look out for courses in creative writing or novel writing at your local adult education centre.

 - Some towns and cities have a resident writer who runs courses and gives advice.
 Ask at your local library for details.